brindharajeswari/main-project/README.md

 ***********

 1) variables for players (x and 0) - let  current player is x
-2) add event listener - player clicks on each square(for each), restart button, statuscheck
+2) add event listener - player clicks on each square(for each),statuscheck
 3) function()  //to check status (win or lose or draw) *initializing game
    *clicking cell